Welcome to IPC Pathways

 What is IPC Pathways?

-The program has been operated since fall 2017 at Immanuel by The Harraseeket Foundation.
+The Harraseeket Foundation (pronounced “hair-a-SEEK-it”) designed and has supported IPC Pathways at Immanuel since Fall 2017.
 Harraseeket is a 501(c)(3) public charity whose mission is to support career exploration programs for communities like Immanuel.
 The program is operated in consultation with Immanuel’s Spirituality & Learning Committee, Youth Ministry Committee, Immanuel staff and an Immanuel advisory board that includes several seekers.

 We want everyone at Immanuel to participate in career mentoring conversations.
 We also need volunteers and donations!